Coinbase Wallet wallet profile

 NFT support is included, which means you can view, send, and receive NFTs directly within Coinbase Wallet.
 The NFT gallery shows your collection with previews, and sending NFTs works just like sending tokens.
 If you are active in the NFT space, having this built into your primary wallet saves you from needing a separate app.

 Cross-chain considerations are increasingly important in 2026.
 If you hold assets across multiple ecosystems, you need a wallet that either supports all of them or plays well with bridges.
 Coinbase Wallet's chain coverage dictates your options here.
-For assets on unsupported chains, you will need a secondary wallet, which adds complexity to your setup but is a reality for most multi-chain users.
+Assets on unsupported chains require a second wallet.
+This adds setup and recovery work.
 The ideal solution is to pick a primary wallet for your main holdings and use chain-specific wallets for smaller positions on niche networks.

 How to Set Up Coinbase Wallet: Step-by-Step Guide